This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Antibiotics, alcohol use and stress will deplete the microbiome cells in the body.

-Drinking this fermented beverage will assist you to replenish this beneficial lost gut bacteria.
+Drinking this fermented beverage will assist you in replenishing this beneficial lost gut bacteria.

 Possible Cancer Prevention